crsuzh/BORS/_episodes/04-ToolsForCollaboration.md

 The purpose of Git is best explained with the below cartoon: it is a system that allows to avoid situations like in the cartoon.
 Such systems are called version control systems since they are designed to take care of versioning of files without changing (and lengthening) file names.
 The purpose here is not to teach you Git but to inform you detailed enough such that you can decide if or if not you need to learn Git.
 You will also learn a bit of terminology and get some links such that a start with Git should be easier.

 ![]({{ page.root }}/fig/04-phd101212s.png){: height="400px"}
-Credit: "Piled Higher and Deeper" by Jorge Cham at [https://www.phdcomics.com](https://www.phdcomics.com).
+Image Credit: "Piled Higher and Deeper" by Jorge Cham at [https://www.phdcomics.com](https://www.phdcomics.com). (permission requested)

 >## What is Git?
 >